 MIEP students participate in the Elliott School’s Global Capstone.
 The year-long Capstone program offers students the exciting opportunity to conduct research for external clients.
 Students form small groups with other Elliott School students in the fall semester of their final year.
 Participants work with clients to complete a relevant real-world project during their final semester.
 Many students are able to conduct international field research with financial assistance from the Elliott School.

 For more information, please explore the Global Capstone page.

-Our graduates pursue a wide variety of exciting careers in public service, business, management consulting, development agencies and international organizations.
+Our master's graduates pursue a wide variety of exciting careers in public service, business, management consulting, development agencies and international organizations.
 Recent examples of job placements include:

 The Elliott School provides current students and alumni with resources and support to help launch their career.
 The Elliott School’s Graduate Student Career Development Center has a variety of tools including career counseling, workshops, site visits and information sessions.